avmoore000/DeepSample/README.md

 	- Andrew Moore
 		- Altered spectrumFlux to use the FFT properly.
 		- Worked on adding FFT support to ANNI
+		- Started testing ANN Learning Vector Quantization function
+		- Started generating samples using the updated FFT code, so the graphs will be correct.
+		- Enabled plotting for all existing algorithms.

 TO DO LIST